-- -- Allow a qualified taxpayer with a rehabilitation plan certified after December 31, 2017, to credit against the income tax or Corporate Income Tax (CIT) 25% of the qualified expenditures that met eligibility criteria for the historic rehabilitation credit under the Internal Revenue Code for the rehabilitation of a historic resource. - -- Require a qualified taxpayer to apply to and receive from the Michigan State Housing Development Authority (MSHDA) that the historic significance, the rehabilitation plan, and the completed rehabilitation of the historic resource met certain criteria in order to be eligible for the proposed credit. - -- Require a qualified taxpayer to file for certification with MSHDA to qualify for the historic rehabilitation credit allowed under the Internal Revenue Code if the taxpayer were eligible for it, unless a filing had occurred previously. - -- Require a historic resource to meet certain criteria. - -- Specify that the portion of the credit that exceeded the taxpayer's tax liability for the year would not be refunded but could be carried forward to offset tax liability in subsequent tax years for 10 years or until used up, whichever occurred first. - -- Allow a qualified taxpayer under Part 1 to elect to forgo the carryover period and receive a refund equal to 90% of the amount of the credit that exceeded the qualified taxpayer's tax liability if the credit amount were less than \$250,000. - -- Allow a qualified taxpayer under Part 2 to assign all or a portion of the credit, and allow an assigned credit amount to be claimed under Part 1 or Part 2. - -- Require a percentage of the credit amount previously claimed to be added back to the tax liability of the qualified taxpayer, if the certificate of completed rehabilitation were revoked or if the historic resource were sold or disposed of less than five years after being placed in service. - -- Allow MSHDA to inspect a historic resource at any time during the rehabilitation process and revoke certification of completed rehabilitation under certain circumstances. - -- Specify that the total of the credits claimed under the bill for a rehabilitation project could not exceed 25% of the total qualified expenditures eligible for a credit for that rehabilitation project.
+- -- Allow a qualified taxpayer with a rehabilitation plan certified after December 31, 2018, to credit against the income tax or Corporate Income Tax (CIT) 25% of the qualified expenditures that met eligibility criteria for the historic rehabilitation credit under the Internal Revenue Code for the rehabilitation of a historic resource. - -- Require a qualified taxpayer to apply to and receive certification from the Michigan State Housing Development Authority (MSHDA) that the historic significance, the rehabilitation plan, and the completed rehabilitation of the historic resource met certain criteria in order to be eligible for the proposed credit. - -- Require a qualified taxpayer to file for certification with MSHDA to qualify for the historic rehabilitation credit allowed under the Internal Revenue Code if the taxpayer were eligible for it, unless a filing had occurred previously. - -- Require a historic resource to meet certain criteria. - -- Specify that the portion of the credit that exceeded the taxpayer's tax liability for the year would not be refunded but could be carried forward to offset tax liability in subsequent tax years for 10 years or until used up, whichever occurred first. - -- Allow a qualified taxpayer under Part 1 to elect to forgo the carryover period and receive a refund equal to 90% of the amount of the credit that exceeded the qualified taxpayer's tax liability if the credit amount were less than \$250,000. - -- Allow a qualified taxpayer under Part 2 to assign all or a portion of the credit, and allow an assigned credit amount to be claimed under Part 1 or Part 2. - -- Require a percentage of the credit amount previously claimed to be added back to the tax liability of the qualified taxpayer, if the certificate of completed rehabilitation were revoked or if the historic resource were sold or disposed of less than five years after being placed in service. - -- Allow MSHDA to inspect a historic resource at any time during the rehabilitation process and revoke certification of completed rehabilitation under certain circumstances. - -- Specify that the total of the credits claimed under the bill for a rehabilitation project could not exceed 25% of the total qualified expenditures eligible for a credit for that rehabilitation project.

 (Part 1 of the Income Tax Act imposes a tax on the income of individuals and noncorporate entities.
-Part 2 of the Act imposes a tax on every taxpayer with business activity within the

-State or ownership interest or beneficial interest in a flow-through entity that has business activity in the State.)
+Part 2 of the Act imposes the Corporate Income Tax on every taxpayer with business activity within the State or ownership interest or beneficial interest in a flow-through entity that has business activity in the State.
+Part 2 also imposes a tax on pensions written by financial institutions and a franchise tax on insurance companies.)